New Rochelle High School

-New Rochelle High School (NRHS) is a public high school in New Rochelle, New York.
-It is part of the City School District of New Rochelle and is the city's sole public high school.
+New Rochelle High School (NRHS), a public secondary school in New Rochelle, New York, is part of the City School District of New Rochelle and is the city's sole public high school.
+Its buildings were designed by the noted architectural firm Guilbert and Betelle and constructed in the French-Gothic style.
+It opened in 1926 as the Woodrow Wilson Memorial High School, but was renamed as New Rochelle High School.

-Its student body represents 60 countries from around the world.
+The school's student body represents 60 countries.
 It is a two-time Blue Ribbon School and is accredited by the Middle States Association Commission on Secondary Schools.

-96% of graduates attend college or other institutions of higher learning and students earn accolades in competitive national programs including the National Merit Scholarship and the Regeneron Science Talent Search.
+The school is organized into eight learning communities of approximately 400-600 students each.